clubcapra/capra_web_ui/README.md

 User interface for the Takin project.
 It can be used for any similar robots with the same set of feature using ROS.

-It currently uses electron to run, but it isn't necessary for now.
-This could be a simple web app.
-We might move to a pure web app if fast deployments become necessary.
-We try to not directly use electron features for now.
-In some limited testing we saw some small improvements to video streams, but after some more testing it doesn't seem to do much.
-The limited target environment is nice, but not necessary for now.

 ## hosted on github pages

 <https://www.clubcapra.com/Takin-UI/>